Easily install MCP servers using Claude with npm or PyPi automation in just a few steps

 This command will configure and run a filesystem-based server, making it easily accessible to Continue for data processing.

-For complex workflows involving continuous integration with GitHub, the mcp-installer
+For complex workflows involving continuous integration with GitHub, the mcp-installer can automate the setup of servers:

 npx @anaisbetts/mcp-installer --command=@modelcontextprotocol/server-github --env.GITHUB_PERSONAL_ACCESS_TOKEN='1234567890'